-What is referred to as a right to "reguarlise" a deviation finds reference in clause (c) of Regulation 3-2-20 of the Karachi Building and Town Planning Regulations, 2002 and which reads as under:
+Mr. Moulvi Iqbal Haider had stated that the Intervenors were inclined to maintain an application for regularisation.
+What is referred to a right to "reguarlise" a deviation of an approved plan that has been sanctioned by the SBCA under Sub-Section (1) of Section 6 of the SBCO, 1979 is found in clause (c) of Regulation 3-2-20 of the KB & TPR, 2002 and which reads as under:

-...
-3-2.20.
+" 3-2.20.
 Regularization of Works Carried out in Violation of Regulations.

 3-2.20.1.
-If the building works are commenced or carried out contrary to the provisions of these regulations the Authority shall,
+If the building works are commenced or carried out contrary to the provisions of these regulations the Authority shall,...